pelletier/dailykindle/README.md

 creates a MOBI file that you can directly use on you Amazon Kindle (or any other device that supports MOBI documents).

+Want to see what it looks like?
+Take a look at `examples/mobi_doc/`!

 ## Requirements

 * A working Python 3 environment (tested on OS X + Python 3.2 + Virtualenv).